realA10001986/Time-Circuits-Display/README.md

 #### Timezone

 The time zone of the place where the device is operated.
 Has to be in POSIX format.
+Needs to be set in order to use NTP or GPS, and for DST (daylight saving).
 Defaults to UTC0.

 #### NTP Server